-Every year, various computing companies associated with Code.org help promote and manage the Hour of Code campaign aimed at inspiring students to learn programming.
+Every year, various computing companies associated with Code.org help promote and manage the Hour of Code campaign aimed at inspiring students to learn how to program.
 The campaign is held during Computer Science Education Week and is usually successful in generating interest from students in considering careers in software development.

 Microsoft’s Minecraft has been a significant part of the Hour of Code for a few years.
 This year, the company is working with Code.org to promote an updated coding tutorial dubbed Minecraft Hour of Code Designer will focus on how the ever-popular gaming title can be even more effective in showing kids how exciting coding can be.